Home

 Examples of Daily Exercise Activities

-If you are unused to physical activity, start gradually and build up to longer amounts of time.
+If you are unused to physical activity, start gradually.
 You may need to start with 5 minutes of exercise for a time for the first week and gradually add more minutes each additional week.
 Aerobic activity gets your heart beating faster and increases how hard you are breathing.
 You need to be working hard enough in your exercise to raise your heart rate and break a sweat.
 Examples of moderate intensity aerobic activity are:

 • Walking briskly